Juanesduque1/holbertonschool-higher_level_programming/README.md

-# Holberton School Higher-level Programming
+# Holberton School High-level Programming

 This repository contains projects coded in the higher-level programming module for the **Software Engineering studies** at **Holberton School**.
+It was made to understand object oriented programming.
+Each project in this repository holds code that illustrates an essential concept of programming, especially for Python programming language.

 ## Projects
 All of the following folders are projects done during this module: